njspencer79/vs_py_fib/README.md

 2. run docker-compose up -d
 3. run docker-compose exec web python tests/test_fib.py

+This should work on other platforms that support Docker Compose.

 Remember to type docker-compose down to destroy the running containers when done or if you wish to switch versions.